-- Neurotransmitters that influence both pain and mood are serotonin and norepinephrine. - Dysregulation of these transmitters is linked to both depression and pain. - Antidepressants that inhibit the reuptake of both serotonin and norepinephrine may be used as first-line treatments in depressed patients who present with physical symptoms
+- Serotonin and epinephrine neurotransmitters influence both pain and mood. - Dysregulation of these transmitters is linked to both depression and pain. - Antidepressants that inhibit the reuptake of both serotonin and norepinephrine may be used as first-line treatments in depressed patients who present with physical symptoms